analondhe/linear-regression-ecomm-dataset/README.md

     - Brief overview of the dataset and the problem statement.

 2. **Exploratory Data Analysis (EDA):**
-    - Data loading and cleaning.
+    - Data loading and cleaning
-    - Summary statistics.
     - Visualization of key features using plots and graphs.

 3. **Linear Regression Analysis:**